airpair/git-powered-collaborative-blogging/post.md

 ## 3 What we built

-### 3.1 AirPair's live editor
+### 3.1 The AirPair live editor

 TODO screenshots and short explanation of the editor.

-Authors start their posts in our live editor.
-Posts are written in markdown via the ace web editor and refreshed as you type using the marked library.
+Authors start posts in our live editor.
+Posts are written in markdown via the [ace web IDE](http://ace.c9.io/) by Cloud 9 and are refreshed in the browser as you type using the [marked library](https://github.com/chjj/marked").
+While in draft, posts only exist in our database and do not have any git history.
+Once submitted to the community a git repo is created and HEAD represents the most up to date working copy of a post.
+Updates at this point go through git, so the editor requires a commit message each time you save.
+The actual displayed post still comes from our databse.
+This enables us to let you "preview" before propagating changes to production.

 ### 3.2 How we store posts on GitHub

+#### Private repos and private forks

-When an author decides their posts is ready for community review, we create a private repository on the airpair organization.
-The repos need to be private so not to destroy our SEO.
-Once the repo is created all saves by the author from the AirPair editor go through the master repo.
+When an author submits a post for community review, we create **a private repository on the [airpair organization](//github.com/airpair)** in which only the author has write permissions.

-When an reader decides they want to contribute, the make a private fork that sits on their own github account.
-Private forks do not count towards your private repo limits.
+When an reader wants to contribute, they make **a private fork on their own github account**. ** Private forks do not count towards your private repo limits.

-To faciliate the necessary permissions we ask you to authenticate your github account with repo privilages.
-This allows us to add the author to our organization, and then to unique team created just for the purpose of having write permissions to the main repo on our organization.
-For the contributors, we use the repo permissions to create your fork.

-### 3.3 Our 3-Step V1 Workflow
+#### Adding users to the airpair organization and repo read/write teams

+To faciliate the desired read/write permissions for different users, all users are aded to the airpair github org and then to unique teams are created for each repo.
+Each repo has one team with write permissions for the author so that they may edit the post and pull request.
+The second team is created with read only permissions that allows contributors to fork and submit PRs without the ability to self merge.

+** Authors and readers unfortunately need to authenticate with repo privilages to facilitate this workflow.

+### 3.3 Leverage GitHub as much as possible

-Our goal was leverage as much of the existing GitHub API and github.com UI as possible because.
-GitHub already rock solid discussion UI, merge tools and such.
-Plus Developers are already familiar.
-Once you fork a post you have the option of doing nothing futher on airpair.com if you prefer to work exclusively in your own environment.
+Especially for this first iteration, our aim was to leverage as much of the existing GitHub API and github.com UI as we could.
+GitHub already has rock solid discussion capabilities, merge tools and such.
+Leveraging as much as we could meant that we didn't have to re-invent the wheel and that we could take advantage of the fact that Developers are already familiar with the tooling.

+Althought there are advantaged to the AirPair live editor, once you fork a post as a contributor you have the option of doing nothing else on airpair.com and can work exclusively with your own environment and tool set.

+### 3.4 Our 3-Step Publishing Workflow

-All posts basically go through 3 sequential states:
+All posts go through 3 sequential states:

 > **1**.
 Draft